How do you define success?

 Could you tell us about your success?
 What is the short-story of your success?

-Do you have “5 rules” to follow and keep on being successful?
+Do you have a “5 rules” to follow and keep on being successful?

 Do you have a ritual that you follow everyday?

-What do you avoid to continue being successful?
+What do you avoid to keep on being successful?

-Do you have advice for the younger generations?
+Do you have any advice for the younger generation?

-How important is time in your life?
+How important time is and has been in your life?
 And what does time represents for you?

-How do you deal with time questions in your work?
+How do you deal with time-related issues in your work?